 Once a taxpayer is considered to have ownership of, dominion over, or control of airdropped digital assets, it may need to be recognized as income.8 It is also common for airdropped tokens to not be listed on an exchange and therefore they do not have any market available price when the taxpayer receives them.
 Accordingly, it may be that there is little or no value for the airdropped tokens.

 The IRS does not provide any guidance for purposes of determining the fair market value of these airdropped tokens.
 In the event of a taxpayer receiving airdropped tokens, the taxpayer must make a good faith effort through consideration of all relevant factors associated with the token’s properties, method of receipt, and public valuation visibility to calculate the value of such tokens received by airdrop.

 As the IRS begins to clarify its stance around these two issues taxpayers will develop a better understanding of how to handle the reporting of these transactions.
 Participants in the blockchain ecosystem may notice these issues become increasingly prevalent as the space continues to grow.

-It is important for taxpayers to stay aware of any updates and keep an eye out for any clarity from the IRS about the information the AICPA, ABA and U.S. House of Representatives has requested.
+It is important for taxpayers to stay aware of any updates and keep an eye out for any clarity from the IRS about the information the AICPA, ABA, and U.S. House of Representatives have requested.
 In the absence of this guidance, it is prudent for taxpayers to be conservative about the recognition of these situations and consult their personal tax accountant about the approach they are looking to employ.